The Hearing Board Process

 - Gather any information to be presented during the formal hearing

 - Inform the student conduct and mediation programs office of any witnesses who need to be present at the hearing

 - Make an outline of information to present and questions to ask during the hearing

 While there is not a specific dress code, business casual attire is suggested.

-Can I appeal a Student Conduct and Mediation board decision?
+Can I appeal a student conduct board decision?

 Any recommendation of a hearing body which affirms the charges against a student may be appealed to the associate vice president and dean of students or designee by the student found responsible by the board, including those cases where it has been recommended that a student be suspended.
 For cases where it has been recommended that a student be dismissed or expelled from the university, the student found responsible by the board may appeal to the president or designee.
-In all cases, the request for appeal must be submitted in writing to the student conduct and mediation programs office within three (3) business days of the date of receipt of the original written decision by the student.
+In all cases, the request for appeal must be submitted in writing to the student conduct and mediation programs office within five (5) business days of the date of receipt of the original written decision by the student.
 The original decision of the hearing body shall be final and conclusive, if no appeal is made within the prescribed time.

 Your Right to an Advisor

 Please be aware it is your right to have an advisor (i.e. family member, friend, etc.) present at all student conduct proceedings.
-An advisor may be a friend, attorney, family member, faculty, or staff member.
-If you choose to have an advisor present, they are not permitted to speak on your behalf during the hearing process.
-They are only to serve as support and give you advice as you respond to the allegations.
+If you choose to have an advisor present, that person is not permitted to speak on your behalf during the hearing process.
+The advisor is only to serve as support and give you advice as you respond to the allegations.